deep-entertainment/safehouse/design/dialogs/brianna1.md

 > MARJORIE
 >
 > I don't know.
 This Varone guy kept shouting: "You think you can fuck with me?
 You really think you can fuck with me".
-Those kind of words
+Those kind of words.

 > BRIANNA
 >